Does Pet Insurance Cover Grooming?

 Wagmo

-Wagmo Wellness offers limited coverage for grooming services under its Classic and Deluxe wellness plans, with the former providing up to $100 for grooming expenses and the latter covering up to $200 for grooming services.
-Coverage includes grooming costs like nail trims, deshedding, gland expressions and standard bath and brush grooming.
+Wagmo Wellness offers limited grooming coverage through its Classic and Deluxe wellness plans.
+The Classic plan provides up to $100 for grooming expenses, while the Deluxe plan covers up to $200.
+Covered services include nail trims, deshedding, gland expressions and standard bath and brush grooming.

 Coverage details also vary by state and individual policy terms.
 Always review your specific policy documents for exact coverage terms and exclusions.